chinapedia/wikipedia.abstract.en/Page/Nitroglycerin.md

 Use as an explosive and a propellant

-Nobel_patent.jpg's patent application from 1864]] The main use of nitroglycerin, by tonnage, is in explosives such as dynamite and in propellants.
+'s patent application from 1864]] The main use of nitroglycerin, by tonnage, is in explosives such as dynamite and in propellants.

 Nitroglycerin is an oily liquid that may explode when subjected to heat, shock, or flame.